- International Fees

 Theory

-• Explain the relationship between comprehensive assessment findings and pathophysiology of acute respiratory insufficiency.
+- Explain the relationship between comprehensive assessment findings and the pathophysiology of fluid and electrolyte imbalance, and renal, gastrointestinal and nutritional dysfunction.

 Clinical